 Breach and Clear: Deadline is really just another zombie title with many things you've probably seen before.
 It does provide a decent time if game breaking bugs don't plague the experience.
 This is also very tactical so it's not going to be for everyone, but I loved that aspect and actually would like to see more games like it appear.
 It's mostly just disappointing that the game had so many issues while I was playing and that it ruined the experience.
 I'm sure it might play better with updates, but at this point it's very broken and even then a rather average game.

-Review Done on Breach and Clear: Deadline for Xbox One and Playstation 4
+Breach and Clear: Deadline Review on Xbox One and Playstation 4

 Review Code Provided by Mighty Rabbit Studios